 Fast model evaluation is highly desirable for FX options in practice, especially during the calibration of the hybrid model.
-This is the main motivation for the generalization of the linearization techniques in [Grzelak and Oosterlee, 2011; Grzelak and Oosterlee, 2010] to the world of foreign exchange.
+This is the main motivation for the generalization of the linearization techniques in Grzelak and Oosterlee (2010, 2011) to the world of FX.
 We will see that the resulting approximations can be used very well in the FX context.

-The present article is organized as follows.
-In Section 2 we discuss the extension of the Heston model by stochastic interest rates, described by short-rate processes.
-We provide details about some approximations in the model, and then derive the related forward characteristic function.
+This article is organized as follows: Section 2 discusses the extension of the Heston model by stochastic interest rates, described by short-rate processes.
+We provide details about some approximations in the model and then derive the related forward characteristic function.
 We also discuss the model's accuracy and calibration results.
 Section 3 gives the details for the cross-currency model with interest rates driven by the market model and Section 4 concludes.

-2 Multi-Currency Model with Short-Rate Interest Rates
+2. Multi-Currency Model with Short-Rate Interest Rates